Where to take your dogs in Los Angeles?

-Abbot Kinney Blvd in Venice is a wonderful way to spend an afternoon.
-Filled with unique boutiques and brands, one of my favorite dog stores is Modern Dog.
-This sweet little bungalow is filled with gorgeous products for the design-conscious buyer.
+Abbot Kinney Blvd in Venice is a fabulous way to spend an afternoon.
+So many cool stores and artisinal cafes + restaurants fill this street.
+For dog lovers, look for Modern Dog.
+This sweet little bungalow is filled with beautiful products for the design-conscious buyer.
 1611 Abbot Kinney Blvd.

 Check out the trendy Fred Segal’s for hard-to-find beauty products, trendy clothes and kitchy home goods.
 Mauro’s Cafe is located in the shopping boutique and has always been one of my favorites.
 Authentic italian classics with a slight modern twist–my fave dish here is the pomodoro spaghetti with broccoli and peas added in.
 8112 Melrose Ave.